mautic/mautic-documentation/pages/10.Components/03.Forms/02.Progressive Profiling/docs.en.md

 ---
 This feature was added in Mautic 2.1.0.

-Progressive profiling makes your forms smarter by asking for the most important information that you don't have yet.
-This way your contacts won't feel overwhelmed by long forms and saves time by answering questions Mautic already knows the answer to.
-Progressive Profiling lets you improve the form conversion rate.
+Progressive profiling is a powerfull feature used to reduce the length of forms by hiding all the fields which are already known.
+This will prevent your contacts from feeling overwhelmed by massive forms and will even reduce the time it takes to fill out a form if fields are already known to your Mautic instance and thus hidden for the contact.

 ## Configuration

+There are two possible ways that you can configure a form field to display only when the asked information is unknown.

+First, choose the form that you want to use for progressive profiling.
+Go to the form fields and open the field configuration.
+Manover to the __Behavior__ tab, here you can configurate the behaviour of the fields.

-There are two possible ways that you can configure a form field to display only when needed.
-The configuration is in the __Behavior__ tab in the field configuration form.
-The Behavior (Progressive Profiling) can be configured for all field types except the _button_ field.
-We recommend use  email field visible because it is the identifier of a contact.
-The button field must be always visible because otherwise the form couldn't be submitted.
+Note: We recommend to always use the email field, even thought it might already to known, because Mautic uses the email as an unique identifier for contacts.
+Also the submit button field must be always visible because otherwise the form can not be submitted by the contact.

-It's recommended to use the email field in each form.
-From Mautic 2.9 email can be hidden, but be aware of that.
-Email as identifier of a contact could be unusable if same PC is used by more people (public library, schools...).

-1. Display field only if the value is not known yet
+### 1. Display field only if the value is not known yet

 	Mautic will search for a value in two places before the form is rendered for the current contact: